roman-milk/roman-milk.github.io/the-next-one.md

  The day flew by and I don't think I got much out of my classes that night because I wasn't thinking of much other than Vangie and wondering if she would actually come to my place again on Wednesday.

  Wednesday was a difficult day for me.
 I had a lot to do during the day and I tried to get it done without looking at the clock every five minutes to see how closer I was to quitting time.
 Would Vangie really come over?
 I half wished that she wouldn't and half prayed that she would.
 It was a weird feeling wanting and not wanting at the same time.
 I knew I was flirting with disaster if by some chance we were ever found out and God knew I didn't want that, but she was a woman – a sexy, beautiful woman – and she wanted me!
 Why?
 I had no idea, but the fact that she did made me feel like the world's greatest stud.
 Vangie could have had any man that she wanted and she could have gotten him with the mere crook of a finger, but she wanted me!
 I know I was cheating on Sarah, but I didn't care.
 Sarah was a beautiful and sexy young girl, but Vangie was a WOMAN!
-Report_Story #2